Travel Diary of a Solidarity Banker in Bosnia and Herzegovina

 A special Covid-19 funding envelope of €5 million

 The health and economic crises generated by Covid-19 are particularly affecting the most vulnerable populations.
 According to the World Bank, the crisis could push 150 million people into extreme poverty by 2021 (2).
-This issue is at the heart of the work of the Grameen Crédit Agricole Foundation, which for 12 years has contributed to the fight against poverty through financial inclusion and entrepreneurship.
+This issue is at the heart of the work of the Grameen Crédit Agricole Foundation, which has been contributing to the fight against poverty through financial inclusion and entrepreneurship for 12 years.
 The Foundation finances and supports microfinance institutions that serve populations excluded from the traditional banking system, mainly women (88%) and rural populations (84%), in around forty countries.

 “The AFD Group is a leading partner of the Grameen Crédit Agricole Foundation.
 It has supported us for many years and enabled us to increase our impact, primarily in rural areas of emerging countries.
 In the context of Covid-19, the Foundation's mission takes on a very special significance.
 We are working to enable vulnerable populations to escape poverty by providing them with access to financial services through socially efficient microfinance institutions.
 The health crisis has severely tested local economies.
 Alongside the AFD Group, we are innovating, adapting, and providing enhanced support to these institutions to strengthen their resilience and their ability to cope with the economic effects of this global crisis,” said Eric Campos, Managing Director of the Grameen Crédit Agricole Foundation and Director of CSR at Crédit Agricole SA.